Culver Boulevard

 Culver Boulevard is an east-west thoroughfare in the Westside region of Los Angeles County, California, connecting Venice Boulevard (near the transit junction of downtown Culver City) to the coast roads.

 Except for the downtown Culver City shopping district, the route is mostly residential with some "small markets and restaurants."

 Name

 Culver was laid out in 1904 as a parallel auto route for the Playa Del Rey streetcar route established in 1902.
 The road had various names in its early years, including Speedway, the Ballona Road, the Playa Del Rey Road, the Redondo Road, the Hollywood-Redondo Boulevard, and Putnam Avenue.
-The name Culver Boulevard seems to have to been settled upon around 1925, following the annexation of Venice by the city of Los Angeles.
+The name Culver Boulevard seems to have been settled upon around 1925, following the annexation of Venice by the city of Los Angeles.

 "Phenomenal Growth of Los Angeles Toward the Ocean" (1912) shows "Redondo Road"; notice the mapmaker's efforts to show that Venice (then called New Pico Blvd.) and Washington have street lights, while Culver (then called Redondo) does not.

 Circa 1914, the Auto Club route map noted only that there was “macadam” along the Del Rey tracks.